 Adele - Kate Winslet Frank - Josh Brolin Henry - Gattlin Griffith Gerald - Clark Gregg Young Frank - Tom Lipinski Mr. Jervis - J.K.
 Simmons Evelyn - Brooke Smith Eleanor - Brighid Fleming Officer Treadwell - James Van Der Beek Adult Henry - Tobey Maguire

 Director Jason Reitman takes a departure from his usual quirky and typical fare with the romantic drama Labor Day, adapted from the book of the same name by author Joyce Maynard.
-The story is set in rural New Hampshire in the late 1980’s and follows a mother and her son and one fateful weekend in their lives and impact it had on them.
+The story is set in rural New Hampshire in the late 1980’s and follows a mother and her son in one fateful weekend in their lives and the impact it had on them.
 While Reitman’s attempt to do something different is certainly admirable, the final result and execution is a picture that comes off as quite blatantly manipulative and a slog to sit through.